Youth Programs

 St. Barbara Catholic Church Parishioners: We do not yet have information on how the program will be run this year at the church, so stay tuned for updates.

-To donate school supplies, please see our School Supplies page for this year's list.
-Questions?
-Call us at: 360-886-1011.
+To donate school supplies, please see our School Supplies page soon for this year's list (we are still working on it).

 The beginning of the school year is fraught with stress for low income families.
 Not only are there clothes to buy but many go without the much needed school supplies throughout the year.